elennick/retry4j/README.md

 ## Basic Code Example

     Callable<Boolean> callable = () -> {
-        //some code that you want to retry until success or retries are exhausted };
+        //some code that you want to retry until success OR retries are exhausted OR an unexpected exception is thrown };

     RetryConfig retryConfig = new RetryConfigBuilder()